S4nfs/MyPROJECTS/Laravel/Project/README.md

 ## Relationships
 🍔Relationships:
-1.One to One Relationship:
+1. One to One Relationship:
-2.One to Many Relationsip:
+2. One to Many Relationsip:
-3.Many to Many Relationship:
+3. Many to Many Relationship:

 ## Markdown Mail
 🍔Markdown Mail: